 Visitors will be able to wander through motion-detected splashes of playful colour and sound and step inside a four-metre tall geometric portal with its immersive and vibrant pattern of choreographed lights.

 Longleat’s Sun Maze and Love Labyrinth will be embellished with LED lighting, mirror balls and atmospheric haze, with trees and topiary hedges decked out in their own stunning illuminated displays, bringing a wintery shimmer to the historic gardens.

 The Adventure Castle will be creaking at the parapets with the sights and sounds of the medieval.
 Listen to hear the knights jousting and see the steam billowing up from the blacksmith’s forge.

 A 70-metre long sensory tunnel will lead visitors to The Longhouse for a 360° infinity optical and aural experience, with fully mirrored walls and hundreds of diffracted laser beams.

 The 20-metre tall Enchanted Christmas Tree will be in its usual position in the Stable Yard and the Santa Train will carry guests to Father Christmas’ magical woodland grotto.
 This year, there is also a new storytelling experience in Santa’s cosy den.

 Due to Covid-19 and for the safety of Longleat’s guests and staff, the Land of Light will have a much-reduced capacity.
-Booking, on a first-come-first-served basis, is essential and will be sold in the autumn on the website, longleat.co.uk
+Check later in November for details of booking, on the website, longleat.co.uk

 Pictured: Dramatic lighting on the beautiful front of the Elizabethan Longleat House